 What's in our tour?

-Nazi Germany occupied Paris the full duration of WW II.
+Nazi Germany occupied Paris the full duration of WWII.
 How did the Parisians live through it?
-Who resisted the Germans, who cooperated with them?
+Who resisted the German troops, who cooperated with them?
 And how did everyone survive and make ends meet?

 What did people eat and do?
 As Nazi occupying forces abused and tortured the local population, and plundered the country, what Frenchmen came forward as heroes and beacons of hope?
 And what did the rest of the population do?

-Leading to that 4 years of occupation, in 1940 the Nazis subdued the French army and invaded Paris in a mere six weeks of war.
+Leading to that 4 years of occupation, in 1940 the Nazis subdued the French army and the German soldiers invaded Paris in a mere six weeks of war.
 How could that even happen?

 Then, in 1944, Hitler ordered that Paris be burnt down to the ground.
 How come Paris is still standing today?
 How did Paris escape Hitler’s death sentence?